 “There are experiences that are memorable, then there are experiences that change your life.” – Josh Hahn, 3rd Session

-The Israel Government Fellows Program (IGF) is a “Masa Israel” program endorsed by the Office of the Prime Minister of Israel and The Menachem Begin Heritage Center.
-IGF offers outstanding and highly motivated young college graduates an experience at the heart of the Israeli government establishment, combining internships in government ministries and related organizations with educational seminars, Hebrew language studies, and trips around the country.
-It is the only existing program of its kind for non-Israelis to intern in the government and is available for applicants aged 22-30 with at least a Bachelor’s degree.
-We have also expanded our Non-Governmental Organizations track, which allows Fellows to intern in Israeli research institutes, think tanks, and public diplomacy organizations.
+Israel Government Fellows (IGF) is a selective and prestigious Masa Israel program endorsed by the Office of the Prime Minister of Israel and The Menachem Begin Heritage Center.
+IGF offers outstanding and highly motivated young university graduates from around the world an experience at the heart of the Israeli government, combining internships in government ministries and related organizations with educational seminars, Hebrew language studies and trips around the country.
+It is the only existing program of its kind for non-Israelis to intern in the government and in policy related organizations.
+IGF Believes that a diverse group in terms of background and nationality, enables each Fellow to experience Israel to the fullest.

 - Dates: September 2015- June 2016 (10 months)

 - Location: Jerusalem & Tel Aviv

-- Ages: 22-30
+- Ages: 21-30

 - Basic Requirements: Bachelor’s Degree + Fluent English + Some Work Experience

 - More info: firstname.lastname@example.org